 Choosing a good solar installation company can mean the difference between a smooth trouble free installation and years of headaches and unanswered phone calls.
-Take the time to ask a few questions before you sign on the dotted line and you won’t regret it.
+Take the time to ask a few questions before you sign on the dotted line, you won’t regret it.

-- Professional documentation – Although this doesn’t necessarily mean that the installation will be of high quality, it means that solar company is serious and organised, a good sign.
-You should be presented with a professional looking quote showing all expenses plus the spec sheets for all components making up the system.
+Although this doesn’t necessarily mean that the installation will be of high quality, it means that the solar company is serious and organised, which is a good sign.
+You should be presented with a professional looking quote, displaying all expenses plus, the spec sheets for all components making up the system.
 On signing up, you should be sent an invoice and instructions on what will happen next.

-- Communication - There’s nothing more frustrating than calling a company and never being able to get through to them, if this is the case during the quotation process, walk away fast.
-If they won’t pick up the phone when you’re trying to give them money, imagine how hard they’ll be to get hold of if you have a warranty issue in the future.
+There’s nothing more frustrating than calling a company and never being able to get through to them.
+If this is the case during the quotation process, walk away fast.
+If they won’t pick up the phone when you’re trying to give them money, imagine how hard it will be to get hold of them if you have a warranty issue in the future.

 Check out the forum at http://forums.whirlpool.net.au/forum/143 and search for information on the company.
 With some notorious solar power companies, simply Googling their name returns bad comments on the first page.
 A little bit of homework can save you some major headaches by going with good solar installers from the start.